-Subdistrict 3 (S3) comprises Union Hospital, affiliated services, medical professional offices and supporting commercial uses.
+Subdistrict 3 (S3) comprises Union Hospital, affiliated services, medical professional offices, supporting commercial uses, and attached/multi-unit residential.
 It is a major employment center and a growing location for innovative research and development collaborations like the RHIC.
 Parking is an essential component of development in this area for commuting workers, patients and visitors, but there is a desire to minimize the prominence of the automobile to promote alternative modes of transportation especially in an environment of health.

-Subdistrict 4 (S4) is just north of the ISU campus, providing an opportunity for additional off-campus student housing for near- and post-graduate students and fraternal organizations.
+Subdistrict 4 (\$4) is just north of the ISU campus, providing an opportunity for additional off-campus student housing for near- and post-graduate students and fraternal organizations.

-Subdistrict 5 (S5), is designated open space with large swaths located adjacent to Third Street, rail line and centrally in the district.
-This open space provides opportunities for active and passive recreation, stormwater detention, and corridor enhancement.
+Subdistrict 5 (S5) represents threads of open space primarily adjacent to Third Street and the rail line.
+This designation provides opportunities for sustainable and innovative stormwater detention, corridor enhancement, and active or passive gathering spaces.